-Services that are covered for you What you must pay when you get these services Worldwide Emergency Coverage The plan covers emergency care received worldwide (Worldwide includes emergency care received outside of the Unites States and its' territories).
-You pay \$90 per visit for worldwide emergency services.
-There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency, worldwide urgently needed, and worldwide emergency transportation services combined.
-Health and wellness education programs Fitness Benefit W 0 00 Includes a fitness benefit through SilverSneakers® at participating locations.
+Services that are covered for you What you must pay when you get these services worldwide urgently needed, and worldwide emergency transportation services combined.
+Health and wellness education programs Fitness Benefit Includes a fitness benefit through SilverSneakers® at You pay \$0 participating locations.
 SilverSneakers® can help you live a healthier, more active life.
 You have access to instructors who lead specially-designed group exercise classes.
 At participating locations nationwide, you can take classes plus use exercise equipment and other amenities.
 Additionally, SilverSneakersFLEX® gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
 SilverSneakers® also connects you to a support network and resources such as online exercise videos and a new mobile app.
-You pay \$0 Prior Authorization may be required.
 All you need to get started is your personal SilverSneakers® ID number.
 Go to SilverSneakers.com to learn more about your benefit or call 1- 888-423-4632 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
 ET.
-Also includes a one on one consultation with an exercise coach to develop an exercise plan either face to face or virtually once a year.
+Also includes a one on one consultation with an exercise coach to develop an exercise plan either Prior Authorization may be required. face to face or virtually once a year.
+Call Member Services to get started.
+Health Education You pay \$0 for health education.
+Health Education classes are offered in group settings and as in-home 1-on-1 trainings for the homebound.
+Health Education materials are also provided, along with access to a website with live telephonic coaching, real time interventions, feedback, and goal setting.
+Prior Authorization may be required.
+Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+You pay \$0